aaronorosen2/security-agent/README.md

 ## Running Terraform

-The terraform script `aws-deploy.tf` deploys ubuntu-20.04 LTS instances with a security group that has ports 22 and 443 accessible.
-It generates a hosts.ini and dns-host.ini ansible inventory file in the ansbile folder populated with the instance's aws dns and dns addresses deployed via terraform.
-The script creates a DNS A record of `record_name`-#.`domain_name` for each instance it deploys where # is the instance number for example 1,2,3 etc..by default there will be one A record named `security-agent-1.agentstat.net`.
+The terraform script `instance.tf` deploys ubuntu-20.04 LTS instances with a security group that has ports 22 and 443 accessible see `security-group.tf`.
+The terraform generates a hosts.ini and dns-host.ini ansible inventory file in the top level ansbile folder populated with the instance's aws dns and dns addresses deployed via terraform .
+The script creates a DNS A record of `record_name`-#.`domain_name` for each instance it deploys where # is the instance number for example 1,2,3 etc..by default there will be one A record named `security-agent-1.agentstat.net` see `dns.tf`.

 Run the following commands to deploy the terraform script:
 ```